Canada's Quebecor to pull its ads from Facebook, Instagram

 Google and Meta previously said they would block access to news articles in Canada if the legislation is passed.

-Quebecor, which also owns media outlets and newspapers, did not immediately respond to a request for comment on how much it spends on advertisements on Facebook and Instagram.
+Quebecor, the telecoms operator which also owns media outlets and newspapers, did not immediately respond to a request for comment on how much it spends on advertisements on Facebook and Instagram.

 Meta did not immediately respond to a request for comment.